Spacing Considerations of Multiple LPDAs on a Mast

 Multiple LPDAs Written by Johan Fuhri

 One of the questions we often get asked at Alaris Antennas, is the question of spacing between multiple antennas on the same mast.
 Often, this question is related to situations where the space on the mast is limited (mobile or tactical application) and where high-power transmitters are involved.

 Unfortunately, there are no easy formulas that will work in all circumstances, so the answer typically starts off with something along the lines of “it depends”.
-In addition to distance, there are also several other parameters that complicate the discussion.
-This answer, obviously, is not all that useful to most clients, so this article will attempt to discuss some guiding principles that Systems Engineers can use to address this problem of spacing antennas on a mast.
+In addition to distance, there are also several other parameters that complicate the discussion on multiple antennas.
+This answer, obviously, is not all that useful to most clients, so this article will attempt to discuss some guiding principles that Systems Engineers can use to address this problem of spacing multiple antennas on a mast.

 What is the worst that could happen?

 When two antennas are placed close to each other, they will inevitably couple to each other to some degree.
 ‘Coupling to each other’ is just a fancy way of saying that whenever one antenna transmits, some of that signal will be received by the other antenna.
 This stray signal may or may not be a problem, depending on the specific hardware, power of the signal being transmitted, gain of the two antennas, orientation, spacing and many other factors.

 A typical example may be where a high power transmit system is on the same mast or shelter as a monitoring system, or where multiple high power transmit antennas (with their associated transmitters) are co-located on the same mast.
 Typically, any receiver (or transmitter) can only handle so much power coming in from the antenna before being permanently damaged.
 When dealing with kilowatt-capable amplifiers somewhere in the system, other transmitters or receivers could easily be damaged if the design of the system does not specifically make provision to prevent this.